 What I have described here, is best known as a Mediterranean diet and it is a pattern of eating that is high in nutrients such as antioxidants and polyphenols which help to lower markers of inflammation in our body.

-To learn more about the role of inflammation in different autoimmune, neurological and endocrine conditions, continue reading our series by student nutritionist Eleanor Good, How Inflammation Works: Autoimmune Conditions
+To learn more about the role of inflammation in different autoimmune, neural and endocrine conditions, continue reading our series by student nutritionist Eleanor Good, How Inflammation Works: Autoimmune Conditions